Resetting the Optimizer in Deep RL: An Empirical Study: Related Work

 To hedge against the contamination effect, we proposed to reset the optimizer per iteration.
 Resetting the optimizer is a well-established idea in the optimization literature, and can be found for example in a paper by Nesterov~\cite{Nesterov2012GradientMF}.
 Adaptive versions of resetting are also common and perform well in practice~\cite{ODonoghue2012AdaptiveRF, wang2020scheduled}.
 Restarting the step-size (learning rate) also has some precedence in deep learning~\cite{Loshchilov2017FixingWD, DBLP:conf/iclr/LoshchilovH17,gotmare2018closer}.
 See also the standard book on large-scale optimization~\cite{beck2017first} as well as a recent review of this topic in the context of optimization~\cite{Pokutta2020RestartingAS}.

 Resetting RL ingredients other than the optimizer is another line of work that is related to our paper.
-Earliest work is due to Anderson which restarts some network parameters when the magnitude of error is unusually large~\cite{anderson1992q}.
-Another example is Nishkin et al.~\cite{nikishin2022primacy} who proposed to reset parts of the network weights to deal with an effect named primacy bias whereby the agent exhibits overfitting to its first few environmental interactions.
-Primacy bias is also attributed to the use of ReLU activation in the network architecture~\cite{abbas2023loss}.
-Perhaps the most similar work to our paper is that of Bengio et al.~\cite{bengio2021correcting} who notices the harmful effect of contamination, and proposes a solution based on computing the Hessian and a Taylor expansion, one that is unfortunately too expensive to be applied in conjunction with deep networks owing to their large number of weights.
+Earliest work is due to Anderson~\cite{anderson1992q}, which restarts some network parameters when the magnitude of error is unusually large.
+A more recent example is Nikishin et al.~\cite{nikishin2022primacy} who proposed to reset some of the network weights, and the corresponding Adam statistics, to maintain plasticity.
+In contrast, our motivation is resetting Adam statistics is to ensure we do not contaminate the moment estimation process when we move to a new iteration.
+Nikishin et al. conducted their experiments in the simpler continuous-control setting with policy-gradient approaches where Polyak-based updates are often used and $K=1$, while here we focus on resetting in the context of hard target updates with large values of $K$.
+Perhaps the most similar work to our paper is that of Bengio et al.~\cite{bengio2021correcting} who noticed the harmful effect of contamination, and proposed a solution based on computing the Hessian and a Taylor expansion of the loss, one that is unfortunately too expensive to be applied in conjunction with deep networks owing to their large number of weights.